luciana-sarachu/holbertonschool-interview/0x02-heap_insert/README.md

 - You have to respect a Max Heap ordering
 - You are allowed to have up to 6 functions in your file

-Your file 0-binary_tree_node.c will be compiled during the correction
+Your file 0-binary_tree_node.c will be compiled during the correction.